cjoy/cs9321/notes/2_restful.md

 ### Token-based method
 - User enters their login credentials.
 Server verifies the credentials are correct and returns a token
-- This token is stored client-sode (local storage).
+- This token is stored client-side (local storage).
 Subsequent requests to the server include this token
-- The password is not send arround
+- The password is not send around
 - JWT (JSON Web Tokens) - industry standard now (RFC 7519)
   - Message content consists of three pasts JSON data and is encoded and signed
   - A key idea is that the token itself is self contained.
 You can store the user identity in the JSON, sign it and then send it back to the client.
 The client will use the token in all subsequent requests to authenticate itself.
   - Since it's signed, the server can verify and validate the token, without having to do a database lookup, session management

 ### The signatures
-- Key-Hash Message AUthentication Code (HMAC) is an algorithm that combines a certain payload with a secret using a cryptographic hash function.
+- Key-Hash Message Authentication Code (HMAC) is an algorithm that combines a certain payload with a secret using a cryptographic hash function.
 - The result is a code that can be used to verify a message only if both the generating and verifying parties know the secret.
 - HMACs allow messages to be verified through shared secrets